nice-digital/global-nav/README.md

 - Type: `String`
 - Default: `niceAccounts`
-- Values: `niceAccounts`
+- Values: `niceAccounts`, `idam`

 The authentication provider allows the provider to be changed.

-At the moment we do not currently support any other authentication providers but we anticipate this changing in the future, for example NICE Identity/Auth0 or OpenAthens.
+###### Header.auth.links

+- Type: `Array | null`
+- Default: `null`
+- Values: `[{ key: "Sign in", value: "/Account/Login" }]`, `[{ key: "My profile", value: "/Account/profile" },{ key: "Sign out", value: "/Account/Logout" }]`

+If the authentication provider has been set to "idam", then an array of links must be provided.
+If the user is logged out then a "Sign in" link should be provided with an appropriate url supplied.
+If the user is logged in, then a number of links are supported, with a "Sign out" link normally last in the list, also a displayName must be supplied.

+###### Header.auth.displayName

+- Type: `String | null`
+- Default: `null`
+- Values: `Alice`, `Bob`

+The display name must be provided if the "idam" provider is used and the user is logged in.

 ##### Footer props